martinchernyavskiy/Notes/CS/Data Structures/Arrays (Lists).md

 - Dynamic size acts like array list in Java
 - Can contain various types of objects
+- Length is the size of array itself, there is no capacity

 # Java
 ## Notes: